 Even the best web design and development teams can benefit from usability testing as the tests indicate trouble spots for users and the areas where they are getting stuck or confused.

-In a usability test, there are two groups: users and observers.
+In a usability test, there are two groups: end users and observers.
 Ideally, the two groups do not know one another, so the observers can gather more objective data.

 If you are setting up a usability test, you construct a scenario for users to accomplish a set of tasks – ones that a new visitor to your website would need to accomplish – like signing up or inviting a friend or making a purchase.
+From there, user researchers will recruit participants to create a focus group compromising users that are ideally in the target market for their product.

 The users try to accomplish this set of tasks under controlled conditions.